codemix/fast.js/README.md

 [![Build Status](https://travis-ci.org/codemix/fast.js.svg?branch=master)](https://travis-ci.org/codemix/fast.js)

 ## Introduction

-Fast.js is your solution for easily writing fast JavaScript programs.
-This library contains a collection of micro-optimizations which can make your JavaScript up to 5x faster.
-It produces faster userland (user space) reimplementations for several common builtin native JavaScript functions.
-Userland is the memory area where normal programs and applications run.
-Fast.js has fast replacements for  built-in native methods such as `.forEach`, `.map`, `.reduce` etc., as well as common utility methods such as `.clone`.
+Fast.js is your solution for easily writing very fast JavaScript programs like web servers.
+This library contains a collection of small changes, for several common builtin native JavaScript functions, which make writing fast JavaScript programs easier.
+These micro-optimizations are capable of making your programs up to 5 times faster.
+It includes fast replacements for several built-in native methods such as .forEach, .map, .reduce etc, as well as common utility methods such as .clone.

 > Note: fast.js is very young and in active development.
 The current version is optimised for V8 (chrome / node.js) and may not perform well in other JavaScript engines, so you may not want to use it in the browser at this point.
 Please read the [caveats section](#caveats) before using fast.js.